 The past couple of months have been action packed with lots of traveling, learning and thinking of the year ahead.
 Inevitably, when one starts to think about the challenges and hopes for the future we find ourselves reflecting on the past.
 It was this time last year that my wife and I finished a successful Kickstarter campaign for the Katutubong Filipino Project (Indigenous Filipino people project).
 It feels like a lot longer than a year ago that we ventured into this project, but we are thankful for it and for all of the people we have meet because of it.
 We are still working on the project with two major areas still to visit with our Kickstarter funds.
-After these two areas, I’m excited to continue and make this a long term project of mine.
-One year really just let us scratch the surface of what this project entails and I would like to look for grants and other means this year to continue photographing more groups and communities.

 Over the past month I have made two separate trips to Mindanao in the hopes to document the ethnic sport of horse fighting that is still occasionally practiced by the areas Lumads (indigenous peoples).
 My first trip was during Davao’s Kadayawan Festival, which is an annual week long celebration featuring the different tribes from Davao.
 This festival is like most other festivals in the Philippines, complete with street dancing, beauty pageants and plenty of people walking around the streets.
 In years past horse fighting was one of the side events at the Kadayawan Festival and was the sole reason I made the trip to Davao.
 Sadly, the tribal Chieftain, Datu Causing Ogao, who was in charge of this years horse fighting was murdered only three weeks before the festival.
 This murder was one of three tribal murders in the same time frame throughout this part of Mindanao.